-The Company's ARS owned and ARS purchase commitments referred to above have, for the most part, been subject to issuer tender offers.
-As a result, the Company has valued the ARS securities owned and the ARS purchase commitments at the tender offer price and categorized them in Level 3 of the fair value hierarchy due to the illiquid nature of the securities.
-The ARS purchase commitments related to the settlements with the Regulators are considered derivative assets or liabilities.
-The ARS purchase commitments represent the difference between the principal value and the fair value of the ARS the Company is committed to purchase.
-The fair value of ARS and ARS purchase commitments is particularly sensitive to movements in interest rates.
-However, an increase or decrease of short-term interest rates may or may not result in a higher or lower tender offer in the future or the tender offer price may not provide a reasonable estimate of the fair value of the securities.
+The Company's ARS owned referred to above have, for the most part, been subject to issuer tender offers.
+The Company has valued the ARS securities owned at the tender offer price and categorized them in Level 3 of the fair value hierarchy due to the illiquid nature of the securities and the period of time since the last tender offer.
+The fair value of ARS is particularly sensitive to movements in interest rates.
+However, an increase or decrease in short-term interest rates may or may not result in a higher or lower tender offer in the future or the tender offer price may not provide a reasonable estimate of the fair value of the securities.
 In such cases, other valuation techniques might be necessary.

-As of June 30, 2021, the Company had a valuation adjustment (unrealized loss) totaling \$5.2 million which consists of \$5.1 million for ARS owned (which is included as a reduction to securities owned on the consolidated statement of financial condition) and \$66,000 for ARS purchase commitments from settlements with the Regulators (which is included in accounts payable and other liabilities on the consolidated statement of financial condition).
+As of June 30, 2022, the Company had a valuation adjustment totaling \$5.2 million relating to ARS owned (which is included as a reduction to securities owned on the consolidated statement of financial condition).